-flashpolicies.views.metapolicy (request, permitted, domains=None)
+flashpolicies.views.metapolicy(request, permitted, domains=None)

-Serves a cross-domain policy which can allow other policies to exist on the same domain.
+A Flash cross-domain policy which allows other policies to exist on the same domain.

 Note that this view, if used, must be the master policy for the domain, and so must be served from the URL /crossdomain.xml on the domain: setting meta-policy information in other policy files is forbidden by the cross-domain policy specification.